 2. Preparation: Wash and pat dry the sloe berries.
 Prick each berry with a fork to aid in juice extraction.

 3. Mixing: In a large, sterilized jar, add the sloe berries.
 For every 450g of sloes, add 225g of sugar.
-Pour Muckross Wild Irish Gin over the berries until they’re fully submerged.
+Pour Muckross Wild Irish Craft Gin over the berries until they’re fully submerged.

 4. Infusion: Seal the jar and store it in a cool, dark place.
 Shake the jar every other day for the first week and then once a week for at least two months.